 The U.S. Postal Service changed its postmark for “Tidewater, Virginia” to “Hampton Roads, Virginia” beginning in 1983.
 The Norfolk side has the Naval Station Norfolk, the largest naval base in the world.
 Also, the Virginia International Marine Terminals composed of Newport News, Norfolk and Portsmouth are very important to the area.

 The Hampton Roads is one of the world’s largest natural harbors — a “roadstead” or “roads,” as applied to a water channel.
 It is, generally speaking, between the Monitor and Merrimac and the Hampton Roads bridge tunnels.
 It empties into the Chesapeake Bay leading to the Atlantic Ocean.
 Depending on the sources of information, the Hampton Roads meets the Chesapeake Bay at points between Old Point Comfort on the north side and Sewells Point to the south.
-The beautiful, historic Chamberlin Hotel, with its magnificent view of the manmade Fort Wool, are mentioned as meeting points to the Chesapeake Bay, which is the largest estuary in the world.
-It is a busy harbor, and the radio station with call letters “wgh” means “World’s Greatest Harbor.”
+The beautiful, historic Fort Monroe, with its magnificent view of the manmade Fort Wool, are mentioned as meeting points to the Chesapeake Bay, which is the largest estuary in the world.

 Hopefully, you’ll enjoy learning more about Hampton Roads as you peruse the pages of this magazine.
 By the time you get to the end of it, you’ll realize what the locals know all too well — Hampton Roads is the place to be for business and family.